-- Identify the processes that are necessary for the QMS operation. - Determine the sequence and interaction of the QMS processes. - Determine the criteria and essential methods to ensure effective operation and control of the processes. - Ensure the availability of resources and the necessary information to support the functioning and follow up of the processes. - Perform a process follow up, measure and analysis. - Implementation of necessary actions to accomplish the planned results and the continuous improvement of the processes.
+- Identify the processes that are necessary for the QMS operation. - Determine the sequence and interaction of the QMS processes. - Determine the criteria and essential methods to ensure effective operation and control of the processes. - Ensure the availability of resources and the necessary information to support the functioning and follow up of the processes. - Perform a process follow up, measure and analysis. - Implementation of necessary actions to accomplish the planned results outcomes and the continuous improvement of the processes.

-Due to the latter and aiming to fulfil the commitments that INAPI has established through its Quality Policy regarding the implementation of the ISA/IPEA activities, the designed activities for an ISA/IPEA quality service were developed under the principles of the ISO 9001:2008 standard, in order to be included in the scope of an ISO certification.
-This planning facilitated the work of implementing the ISA/IPEA process as a suitable process for being included in the scope of the ISO certification, especially given the interest in certifying this particular process.
-As a result of the good results of this planning, the management review recommended the inclusion of the ISA/IPEA activities in the recertification under ISO 9001:2015, which was finally obtained in the first term of 2018.
+Due to the latter and aiming to fulfil the commitments established by INAPI in its Quality Policy on the implementation of the ISA/IPEA activities, the correspondent steps for an ISA/IPEA quality service were developed under the principles of the ISO 9001:2008 standard, in order to be included in the scope of an ISO certification.
+This planning facilitated the work of implementing the ISA/IPEA process as suitable for being included in the scope of the ISO certification, especially given the interest in certifying this particular process.
+As a result of Given the good outcomes of this planning, the management review recommended the inclusion of the ISA/IPEA activities in the recertification under ISO 9001:2015, which was finally obtained in the first term of 2018, and then successfully audited showing accomplishment of the standard after the audit process of 2021, with obtaining only minor observations in 2021.

-Being certified under ISO 9001:2015 and standardizing all of our PCT procedures was of use to our Office once the service of International Search and Examination processes were broaden to applications filed in English for countries of Latin America and the Caribbean where the ISR, WO and IPRP are drafted in English if requested by the applicant.
+The certification under ISO 9001:2015 and the standardization all of our PCT procedures was of use to our Office once the service of International Search and Examination processes were broaden to applications filed in English for countries of Latin America and the Caribbean where the ISR, WO and IPRP are drafted in English if requested by the applicant.

-It is relevant to point out that our recent role of ISA/IPEA contributed dearly to a national recognition where INAPI received an Award for its Excellence as a public service, where it was recognized as one of the three best public institutions in the Country of 2016.
-This award is focused on the contribution of the institutions to the citizens with the highest quality levels.
+It is relevant to point out that our recent role of ISA/IPEA contributed dearly to a national recognition where INAPI received an Award for its Excellence as a public service, where it was recognized as one of the three best public institutions in the country in 2016.
+This award is focused focuses on the contribution of the that public institutions may provide to citizens, improving their daily lives with the highest quality levels of service.
 Moreover, INAPI got this acknowledgement again after its work during 2018 and 2020.
-In that instance, further recognition of matters relating to our QMS influenced this achievement, demonstrating thereby our strong commitment with quality of service and the improvement of our users' experience.
+In that instance, further recognition of matters relating to our QMS influenced this achievement, thereby demonstrating our strong commitment with to quality of service and the improvement of our users' experience.